Thomas-23/python-document-cn/library/source/logging.handlers.rst

    with that encoding.
 If *delay* is true, then file opening is deferred until the first call to :meth:`emit`.
 By default, the file grows indefinitely.

-   .. method:: reopenIfNeeded()

-      Checks to see if the file has changed.
-If it has, the existing stream is flushed and closed and the file opened again, typically as a precursor to outputting the record to the file.

-      .. versionadded:: 3.6

    .. method:: emit(record)

       Outputs the record to the file, but first calls :meth:`reopenIfNeeded` to